mkeeter/antimony/doc/USAGE.md

 Shift + left-click on a datum's text field and drag right or left to slide values up and down.

-Datums can also be connected using the I/O ports on the right and left.
+Datums can be connected using the I/O ports on the right and left.
-Left-click and drag on the right-hand port to start a connection;
+Click and drag on the right-hand port to start a connection;
 release the mouse button on a left-hand port to finish it.
 While dragging, pressing Shift will snap the connection to the nearest valid port.